VirtusLab/scala-cli/website/docs/getting_started.md

 </ChainedSnippets>

-Why do we have an additional `.scala` file inside `.scala` dir?
-Actually, under the hood, Scala CLI needs sometimes to preprocess provided source file (e.g. for scripts) and we compile such file from within `.scala` directory.
+Seeing that output, you may wonder, why do we have an additional `.scala` file under the `.scala` dir?
+The way this works is that under the hood, Scala CLI sometimes needs to preprocess source code files — such as scripts.
+So these preprocessed files are created under the `.scala` directory, and then compiled from there.

 ## Packaging

-We could stop here and call scala-cli on set of sources every time.
-Scala CLI uses caches aggressively so rollup runs are reasonable fast (less around 1500 milliseconds on my machine) but sometimes it is not fast enough or shipping sources and compiling them may be not convenient.
+We could stop here and call `scala-cli` on our set of sources every time.
+Scala CLI uses caches aggressively, so rollup runs are reasonably fast — less than 1,500 milliseconds on my machine — but sometimes this isn't fast enough, or shipping sources and compiling them may be not convenient.

-Scala CLI offers means to package your project.
-We can simply run:
+For these use cases, Scala CLI offers means to package your project.
+For example, we can run this command to generate a thin, executable jar file, with the compiled code inside:

 ```bash
 scala-cli package . -o countByExtension
 ```

-It will generate a thin, executable jar with the compiled code inside.
-We provided `-o` flag to customize the binary name (by default application is written as `app`).
-Now we can run our project with:
+The default binary name is `app`, so in this example we provide the `-o` flag to make the binary name `countByExtension`.
+Now we can run our project like this:

 ```bash
 ./countByExtension scala
 ```

-This time it took 350 milliseconds so we have a big improvement.
-Created binary (a runnable jar) is self-contained and can be shipped to your colleagues or deployed.
+This time it only took 350 milliseconds, so this is a big improvement.
+When you create a binary file (a runnable jar) like this, it's self-contained, and can be shipped to your colleagues or deployed.

-We can reduce the start up time even further using [Scala Native](./guides/scala-native.md) or package our application to other formats like [Docker container](./commands/package.md#docker-container), [assembly](./commands/package.md#assemblies) or even [os-specific packages](./commands/package.md#os-specific-packages) (.dep, .pgk etc.) All of this is outside of the scope of this guide.
+We can reduce the startup time even further using [Scala Native](./guides/scala-native.md), or by packaging our application to other formats like [Docker container](./commands/package.md#docker-container), [assembly](./commands/package.md#assemblies), or even [OS-specific packages](./commands/package.md#os-specific-packages) (.dep, .pkg, etc.).
+See those resources for more information.

 ## Summary

-We've only scratch the surface what Scala CLI can do with this guide.
-We prepare a set of [cookbooks](./cookbooks/intro.md) showcasing solutions to some common problems as well as detailed set of [guides](./guides/intro.md) for our [commands](./commands/basics.md).
+With this guide we've only scratched the surface of what Scala CLI can do.
+For many more details, we've prepared a set of [cookbooks](./cookbooks/intro.md) that showcase solutions to common problems, as well as a detailed set of [guides](./guides/intro.md) for our [commands](./commands/basics.md).

-We have a dedicated [room on Scala discord](https://discord.gg/KzQdYkZZza) to ask for help or discuss anything that is Scala CLI related.
-For more in-depth discussion we are using [Github discussion in our repo](https://github.com/VirtusLab/scala-cli/discussions) and this is a best place to suggest a new feature or an improvements.
+We also have a dedicated [room on Scala discord](https://discord.gg/KzQdYkZZza) where you can ask for help or discuss anything that's related to Scala CLI.
+For more in-depth discussions, we're using [Github discussions in our repo](https://github.com/VirtusLab/scala-cli/discussions); this is the best place to suggest a new feature or any improvements.